Skip to main content

 How Are Alcoholism and Depression Diagnosed?

 There is no diagnosis until the individual feels compelled to get help.
 Both mental illness and substance use disorders are crippling and damage the ability to think clearly.
-Alcoholism and depression are treated by many treatment centers and can be determined through an assessment, medical examination, and lab testing.
+Alcoholism and depression are treated by many treatment centers and can be determined through a free alcohol abuse assessment, medical examination, and lab testing.
 Medical and mental health professionals have protocols to make a precise diagnosis before treatment can begin.

 The medical professional will eliminate all possible health issues that could be causing the depression from a physical standpoint.
 Both professions use the Diagnostic and Statistical Manual of Mental Disorders to reach a diagnosis for depression.
 Substance abuse disorders have their criteria to be determined in assessments.
 Alcoholism and depression present at the same time are described as dual diagnoses.